krissvv/react-better-html/documentation/docs/types/theme.md

 type Color = `#${string}` | "transparent";
 ```

-It can be a hexadecimal color code or the string `"transparent"`.
+It can be a hexadecimal color code or the string `transparent`.

 ## `Colors`